 Chaskiel Korenwasser, also known as Charles Corrin, was born in Ostrowiec.
-His parents were Shimon and Esther (Rosenberg) who died along with most of the Korenwasser family in the Holocaust, including his brother Moshe, his sister Charka and her husband Izek Sherman, and his sister Ita Frida and her husband Gershon Fruchtman.
+His parents were Shimon and Esther (Rosenberg) who died along with most of the Korenwasser family in the Holocaust, including his brother Moshe (who died in Auschwitz just before liberation), his sister Charka and her husband Izek Sherman, and his sister Ita Frida and her husband Gershon Fruchtman.

 Chaskiel married Hanna (Annie) Szternblic and had 3 daughters: Eliane, Sylvie, and Elise.
 He passed away on November 11, 1991 in Tel Aviv.

 Chaskiel felt that his great project was to perpetuate the memory of the Shoah.
 To that end, he created the Annie and Charles CORRIN Prize dedicated to children for their work and research on the Shoah.
 The prize is available for children as young as Grade 1 to high school and college students.
 He was confident in children and wanted them to know and study the Shoah and learn its lessons.

 Today, Chaskiel's important work is continued by his daughters.